Import Settings

 Roon's Import Settings provide control over how Roon handles your music files.

-That means that it's completely safe to change your library settings--you can always put them back the way they were later if you change your mind, and the result will be the same as if you never touched them in the first place.
+When you modify import settings, Roon re-evaluates each file in your library taking the new settings into account.
+This approach allows for the settings to be both very powerful and totally non-destructive.
+That means that it's completely safe to change your library settings, you can always put them back the way they were later if you change your mind, and the result will be the same as if you never touched them in the first place.

 Changing Library Settings Takes Time